gambolputty/textstelle/README.md

 ## License

-This project and all it's text collections are licensed under the (Do What the Fuck You Want To Public License)[https://en.wikipedia.org/wiki/WTFPL].
+This project and all it's text collections are licensed under the [Do What the Fuck You Want To Public License](https://en.wikipedia.org/wiki/WTFPL).